foron/geoip-powerdns-info/README.md

   /usr/local/GeoLite2-ASN.mmdb
 ```

-Feel free to change them to suit your needs.
+Feel free to change the path to suit your needs.

 ### LUA libraries